horair-a/uni_project1/README.md

 # CUET Store System
-Welcome to CUETStore – the centralized inventory for CUET! 🏢 Request departmental essentials like chairs, tables, and multimedia equipment effortlessly..
+Welcome to CUETStore – the centralized inventory for CUET! 🏢 Request departmental essentials like chairs, tables, and multimedia equipment effortlessly.

 ## System Flow